SoerenHenning/Kjottbasaren/README.md

 * Optional fog
 * Colors per height
 * **Important:** Project has to be compiled for **x64**.
 Otherwise not all textures are loaded properly.
-* Starting takes some time due to the
+* Starting takes some time due to the large terrain file

 ## Features